carolinevannebo/IN5020_Oblig2/README.md

 - [ ] should tolerate departure of individual clients (due to leaves or crashes) and continue operation when it occurs. - Caroline
 - [ ] If [file name] is present, then the client will perform batch processing of commands that it will read from [file name] every T seconds and exit.
-T is a random float number between 0.5-1.5s.
+T is a random float number between 0.5-1.5s. - Caroline
-- [ ] getHistory touchup: executed list should be sorted by the order in which the transactions were applied
+- [ ] getHistory touchup: executed list should be sorted by the order in which the transactions were applied - Liang
-- [ ] doublecheck: checkTxStatus <Transaction.unique_id> this command returns the status of a deposit or addInterest transaction to show if it has been applied yet.
+- [x] doublecheck: checkTxStatus <Transaction.unique_id> this command returns the status of a deposit or addInterest transaction to show if it has been applied yet.
-- [ ] The transactions in outstanding_collection are broadcast to the group of instances every 10 seconds so that the outstanding_collection will be ordered in a consistent view across the replicas.
+- [ ] The transactions in outstanding_collection are broadcast to the group of instances every 10 seconds so that the outstanding_collection will be ordered in a consistent view across the replicas.- TBD
+- [ ] Output file - Liang

 - [ ] <b>The client supports a single bank account with sequentially consistent replication semantics</b> (all the replicas that do not fail go through the same sequence of changes and end up with the same balance value)